 Suggestions

-Add specific concrete actions the skill performs, e.g., 'form hypotheses, isolate variables, analyze stack traces, reproduce issues, and verify fixes'
+Add specific concrete actions to the 'what' portion, e.g., 'Formulate hypotheses, isolate variables, reproduce issues, analyze stack traces, and verify fixes systematically using the Scientific Method.'

 | Dimension | Reasoning | Score |